sergiogiro/sergiogiro.github.io/about.md

 ---

 I like building things.
 Some of them happen to be software.
-I'm currently helping with Machine Learning for Code at [prodo.ai](http://prodo.ai).
-It's my first time as a company founder, so I'm learning a lot!

 ### More Information

-Before prodo.ai I was at Google, contributing to the [Android codebase](https://android-review.googlesource.com/q/author:sgiro%2540google.com){:target="_blank"}, where I contributed several fundamental java classes like
+Before working on ML for code I was at Google, contributing to the [Android codebase](https://android-review.googlesource.com/q/author:sgiro%2540google.com){:target="_blank"}, where I contributed several fundamental java classes like
 [Timer](https://android-review.googlesource.com/c/platform/libcore/+/169083){:target="_blank"}
 and